Defense or disguise?

 Covering the nose and mouth comes natural in any profession where people have to cope with stench, dust, smoke or poisonous vapors.
 But wearing a mask constantly was found bothersome, which may sound familiar to some of us, and life expectancy was not yet the issue that it is today.

-When it comes to plague, the people that did tie a cloth to their face were those who needed their hands, like corpse collectors: often they were convict laborers.
-Hired corpse carriers and volunteers reportedly wore full-face masks as well.
-These could consist of a piece of waxed cloth or leather with eye-holes.
+When it comes to plague, the people that did tie a cloth to their face were those engaged in hands-on tasks, like corpse collectors, who were often convict laborers.
+Hired corpse carriers and volunteers reportedly wore face masks as well.
+These masks could be crafted from materials like waxed cloth or leather, incorporating eye-holes.

-Many physicians and health authorities advised against the use of full face masks by doctors.
-The appearance of such a haunting creature could give patients that were already weakened a shock so strong that they were likely to succumb – the curist being worse than the disease.
+Many physicians and health authorities advised against the use of full-face masks by doctors though.
+The sight of such an eerie figure could potentially shock patients who were already weakened, leading to a reaction so intense that they were more likely to succumb.
+In this case, the curist could be worse than the disease itself.

 The closed hoods that were worn by lay brothers of various confraternities in Italy and southern France, and how plague workers adopted this habit, are discussed in our Costume department.